Laser hatching

 Zona Pellucida

 The zona pellucida is a vital barrier that surrounds the early-stage embryo, providing protection and support during its development.
-However, for successful implantation to occur, the embryo must hatch or break through this protective layer before attaching to the uterine lining.
-In cases where the zona pellucida is abnormally thick or hardened, as seen in certain infertility conditions, the natural hatching process may be impeded.
+However, for implantation to occur, the embryo must hatch or break through its protective layer.
+It must do this before attaching to the uterine lining.
+In some cases, the zona pellucida becomes abnormally thick or hardened.
+This issue appears in certain infertility conditions.
+As a result, the natural hatching process may not happen properly.

 This is where laser hatching comes into play.
 The procedure involves the use of a focused laser beam to create a small opening or thinning in the zona pellucida, facilitating the embryo’s exit.
 The precision of the laser allows for controlled modifications to the zona pellucida without causing harm to the developing embryo.